• Skip to primary navigation

 There are some myths about phobias that can pose obstacles to treatment.
 Here are just a couple:

-• Phobias and fears are the same: In most cases, fear is natural.
-Necessarily, it’s your nervous system’s way to take action against something that could put your health or safety at risk.
-Phobias occur when fear isn’t proportional to the threat posed by a given source and causes a nervous system overreaction.
+• Phobias and fears are the same.
+In most cases, fear is natural.
+It’s your nervous system’s way of taking action against something that could put your health or safety at risk.
+Phobias occur when the fear response isn’t proportional to the threat posed by a given source and causes a nervous system overreaction.

-We conducted a survey of 200 respondents, asking some basic demographic questions and scoring topics on fear.
-At the beginning of our survey, we asked respondents to provide their own answers for their top fears, before we asked them about specific topics.
+So, what are the most common phobias and fears?
+To find out, we surveyed 200 individuals, asking some basic demographic questions and scoring topics on fear.
+At the beginning of our survey, we asked respondents to provide their own answers regarding their top fears before we asked them about specific topics.
 The bulk of our survey addressed common objects of fear, scoring them on a 1-10 scale (with 1 being “not scared at all” and 10 being “terrified”).
-Using the scores assigned each topic, we were able to calculate a total “fear score” based on all of the respondent’s ratings.
+Using the scores assigned to each topic, we were able to calculate a total “fear score” based on all the respondents’ ratings.

 When Should You Seek Treatment?

-However, even some of the most common fears can completely halt your life—especially if you find yourself exposed to them often in your line of work or daily life.
+However, some of the most common fears can completely halt your life — especially if you find yourself exposed to them often in your line of work or in common social situations.
 If your anxiety detracts from your ability to live the life you want, it’s time to consult a professional.

-Phobia treatment can take many forms, ranging from conventional—psychotherapy or talk therapy, consisting of sessions with a licensed counselor—to the extreme, including controversial methods of exposure therapy.
+Phobia treatment can take many forms, ranging from conventional treatments such as psychotherapy or talk therapy, consisting of sessions with a licensed counselor, to more extreme treatments, including controversial methods of exposure therapy.

 At FHE Health, we see countless people every day who struggle with anxiety disorders, including specific phobias.
-You don’t have to continue to miss out on experiences because of your most common fears.
-Contact us today at (833) 596-3502 and learn about your options to get high-quality help from addiction and mental specialists in South Florida.
+You don’t have to continue missing out on experiences because of your most common fears.
+Contact us today to learn about your options for getting high-quality help from addiction and mental specialists in South Florida.

 About Chris Foy